Loading content, please wait...

 The grief is real.
 Something genuinely ended.
 The community, the structure, the daily confirmation of competence, the physical experience of the body performing at its peak — these were real goods that are now genuinely absent.
 Trying to problem-solve grief before acknowledging it typically prolongs it.

 The specific practice that sports psychologists recommend at this stage is simple and uncomfortable: name the losses specifically.
 Not "I miss sports."
 But: I miss the feeling of being part of something larger than myself.
-I miss knowing exactly what I'm supposed to be doing at 3:45.
+I miss knowing precisely what I'm supposed to be doing at 3:45.
 I miss the way my body felt after a hard practice.
 I miss being known for something I was good at.

 Each specific loss points toward a specific need.
 Named needs can be addressed.
 Unnamed grief is just fog.